Public Ranges on WMAs & National Forests

 - James City County – 260 acres

-The Department manages access to these properties for hunting, fishing, and wildlife viewing.
-PALS permits are available through DGIF license agents, online at the DGIF website, or through the GoOutdoors mobile app.
+The Department manages access to these properties for hunting, fishing, trapping, boating, and/or wildlife viewing.
+POWRR (PALS) permits, currently sold as PALS permits, are available through DWR license agents, online at the DWR website, or through the GoOutdoors mobile app.
 The fee is $18.00.
-Inquiries about these areas should be directed to the website www.dgif.virginia.gov or to the appropriate regional office.
+Inquiries about these areas should be directed to the website www.virginiawildlife.gov or to the appropriate regional office.

-A valid State Forest Use Permit and valid hunting license is required and may be purchased from licensed agents or online.
+A valid State Forest Use Permit and valid hunting license is required and may be purchased from license agents or online.
 Hunting is allowed on these properties only in accordance with state hunting regulations.
-No motorized vehicles, including ATVs, are permitted on gated roads and trail whether the gate is open or closed.
+No motorized vehicles, including ATVs, are permitted on gated roads and trails whether the gate is open or closed.

 Further information on regulations governing the use of specific State Forest properties for hunting or other recreational activities is available at the Virginia Department of Forestry’s website (www.dof.virginia.gov/stateforest/recreation/hunting.htm) or by calling 804-492-4121.

 Hunting is prohibited in all National Parks in Virginia.
 For current information related to any permitted hunting activities view Park specific websites or contact via Park public information telephone lines.
 Example: Blue Ridge Parkway www.nps.gov/blri or (828) 298-0398.

 November 14 through January 2.